CLOSE Close

 Arlington Microgrid

-The Arlington Microgrid and Clean Energy Center project represents a new technology and approach for grid resiliency and renewable energy integration.
-The project includes:
+The Arlington Microgrid and Clean Energy Center project introduces new technology for grid resiliency and renewable energy integration.
+It includes:

 • 500-kilowatt solar array with smart inverters